kcarscad/tetris/README.md

 Tetris
 ======

-Tetris game I created in Grade 11 for school
+Tetris game I created in Grade 11 for a school project

 Java, libgdx